DavannTem/My_Portfolio/README.md

 # My_Portfolio

-##Codes and documents for my personal portfolio.
+## Codes and documents for my portfolio website.

-###This is created for my Front-End course's assignment.
-It is also used as my resume, which contains a short profile of me, previous experiences and studies.
+It is created for my Front-End course's assignment and is also used as my resume which contains a short profile of me, previous experiences and studies.
 My CV can be also download from there in PDF format.
+You can run my portfolio website through this link: https://davanntem.github.io/My_Portfolio/